corda/corda/docs/source/tutorial-cordapp.rst

 **Creating an IOU via the HTTP API:**

-To create an IOU between NodeA and NodeB, we would run the following from the command line:
+To create an IOU between PartyA and PartyB, we would run the following from the command line:

 .. sourcecode:: bash

-  echo '{"value": "1"}' | cURL -T - -H 'Content-Type: application/json' http://localhost:10007/api/example/NodeB/create-iou
+  echo '{"value": "1"}' | cURL -T - -H 'Content-Type: application/json' http://localhost:10007/api/example/PartyB/create-iou

-Note that both NodeA's port number (``10007``) and NodeB are referenced in the PUT request path.
-This command instructs NodeA to agree an IOU with NodeB.
+Note that both PartyA's port number (``10007``) and PartyB are referenced in the PUT request path.
+This command instructs PartyA to agree an IOU with PartyB.
 Once the process is complete, both nodes will have a signed, notarised copy of the IOU.
-NodeC will not.
+PartyC will not.

 **Submitting an IOU via the web front-end:**